 A tiny hole in a tooth leads to a larger hole in a tooth and eventually, extensive dental work.
 Most insurance policies cover cavity repair, fillings, root canals and crowns because they are medically necessary.
 Untreated, even a tiny hole in a tooth can lead to serious infections that can compromise your health.
-See your local family dentist in Brooklyn before that happens.
+See our local dentists in Brooklyn before that happens.

 A cavity is a hole in a tooth.
 It may be a tiny hole in a tooth at the very beginning of tooth decay or a larger hole caused by a lost filling.
 You may develop holes in your teeth from eating disorders or even from heartburn — any condition that increases the acid in your mouth.
 The byproduct of the bacteria found in plaque is acidic, which eats away at the enamel on your teeth, leading to holes.
 The more acid, the quicker cavities form.